Special Education Service Delivery and Programs

 4) Challenges Program: Challenges provides integrated support to students with autism and/or severe communication disorders in a small, structured classroom with opportunities for inclusion with non-disabled peers, as appropriate.
 Students learn functional academic and life skills and receive instruction in modified Common Core Standards.
 Students are provided with a variety of communication methods as they develop verbal speech and/or a functional communication system.
 After third grade, most pursue a High School Certificate of Completion.
 Graduation status is reviewed annually.
-The program uses a variety of instructional strategies, including Applied Behavioral Analysis, based on individual student needs.
+The program uses a variety of instructional strategies, including principles of Applied Behavioral Analysis, based on individual student needs.
 Classes are staffed with a high adult-to-student ratio.

 5) Learning for Life: L4L provides integrated support to students with a variety of developmental and cognitive disabilities in a small, structured classroom with opportunities for inclusion with non-disabled peers, as appropriate.
 Students learn functional academic and life skills and receive instruction in modified Common Core Standards.
 After third grade, students pursue a High School Certificate of Completion.
 Graduation status is reviewed annually.